 Let’s leave behind the claustrophobic indoor quarters elsewhere in Singapore.
 Makansutra Gluttons Bay is an open-air food court.
 It’s perched on the edge of Marina Bay, opposite the iconic Marina Bay Sands.

-This food court is a great place to spend the wee hours of the night.
+My advice?
 Pull up a chair.
 Sip on a pint of Tiger and chomp down satay or chilli crab to the lights of Singapore’s skyscrapers shining into the waters of Marina Bay.
-It’s as rewarding an experience as any for your Singapore itinerary.
+It’ll be as rewarding an experience as any on your Singapore itinerary!

 Nearest MRT station: Esplanade (CC3) or City Hall (NS25)